 The gallery is a short walk from either King’s Cross or Mornington Crescent tube stations and if you have absolutely any degree of interest in the afore-mentioned crafts (crochet, knitting or sewing), like me have an obsession with colour, or you simply want to feed you imagination, it’s worth every effort to visit this one of a kind exhibition which will brighten up a winter’s day in an instant.
 It’s joyful from the second you walk in.

 There’s only one downside and that’s the opening hours.
 These masterpieces can only be witnessed between the hours of 9am-5pm….Monday to Friday*.
-But if there was ever a reason to go into work late and say you’ve got a dentists appointment, or leave a little early…or indeed take a long lunch break it’s seeing this show. *I believe you can enquire to make an appointment outside of these hours with the organiser Peter.
+But if there was ever a reason to go into work late and say you’ve got a dentists appointment, or leave a little early…or indeed take a long lunch break it’s seeing this show. *You can make an appointment outside of these hours with the organiser Peter Herbert by emailing him at firstname.lastname@example.org.

 You’ll find fashion, home decor, canvas art, jewellery all that blur the lines between art and craft.